ArtmTess/Customer-Segmentation/README.md

 5. [Results](#Results)

 ## Project_Overview
-Customer segmentation analysis is a detailed analysis of a company's ideal customers.
-The goal is to help a business better understand its customers.
 In this project was performed clustering on customer records from a food retailer's database.
 Customer segmentation is dividing customers into groups that reflect the similarities between the customers in each cluster.